 Projected Pick and Best Fit

 In Lamb’s case, the projected pick and best fit go hand-in-hand.
-Lamb will take on the role of the X-receiver for the New York Jets when they take him with the 11th overall pick.
+Lamb will take on the role of the X-receiver for the New York Jets when they take him with the 11th overall pick (always refer to depth chart here).
 Joe Douglas and Adam Gase need to help Sam Darnold as much as possible, so they need to surround him with as much talent as humanly possible to help him help them.

 The Jets’ offensive line may be a mess, but this year’s offensive line class is arguably as deep as the wide receiver class.
 Furthermore, Lamb is the receiver of the future, and he’s the one exception an NFL team could make when it comes to weighing a core position like offensive tackle compared to a replaceable position like a wide receiver.

 When Lamb presumably takes on the role of an X-receiver from Day One (regardless of team fit), he’ll likely draw press-man coverage from the opposing team’s best corner.
 If Lamb goes to the Jets, those corners will include the likes of Stephon Gilmore, Tre’Davious White, Byron Jones, Xavien Howard, and J.C.
 Jackson.
 The last thing the Jets could do is make the lives of those corners easy while destroying their passing game by not providing Darnold with a downfield threat, so Lamb’s expectations will be sky-high.

 However, Lamb will start alongside Jamison Crowder and Breshad Perriman in Year 1, who both fill the other receiver holes on the Jets’ roster.
 Perriman is a prototypical Z-receiver with blazing speed that can really open up the downfield passing game and give Gang Green some offensive playmaking and creativity (outside of Lamb), as well as force defenses to commit to the passing game.